juliesymons/juliesymons/GettingStarted.md

 ## Operators

-All field operations are expresses using operators.
+All field operations are expressed using operators.
 An *operator* combines one or more tensor fields to create a new tensor field.

 For example, the `+` operator can be used to combine two tensor fields with the same shape and tensor order into a new field with the same shape and order, where each tensor element is the sum of the corresponding tensor elements in the operands.
-Or the `*` operator can be used to multiply every element in a matrix by a constant 2.
-The tutorial at `libcog/operators/Algebraic` shows some of the simple algebraic operators.
+The `*` operator can be used to multiply every element in a matrix by a constant 2.
+The tutorial at `libcog/operators/Algebraic.scala` shows some of these simple algebraic operators.

+    `+ - * / %`

+Comparison operators see `libcog/operators/Comparison.scala` (these along with algebraic, comparison, feedback, and outer product are defined in CogOperatorAPI)

-### built-in operators
+other built-in operators from CogFunctionAPI
-* basic, such as + - *, for more see the CogOperatorAPI)
-* algabraic and transcendental (see the CogFunctionAPI)
+* transcendental (non algebraic - exp, log, trig)
 * signal processing
 * cognitive models
 See operator api (add link) or appendix A?